EpocDotFr/server-patrol/README.md

   - Manage multiple monitorings (URLs to check)
   - Simple visualization of each monitorings status (down, up, unknown) as well as the down reason
   - RSS feed of the monitorings status (public monitorings only)
-  - (Optional) Mails can be sent via SMTP when something happen
+  - (Optional) Mails and/or SMS can be sent when something happen
   - Responsive (can be used on mobile devices)
   - Ability to configure, for each monitorings:
     - HTTP method to use, as well as the connection timeout and if the HTTPS certificate have to be verified
     - Enable / disable the monitoring
     - Make the monitoring publicly visible or not
     - Check interval
-    - (Optional) List of email recipients who will receive alerts
+    - (Optional) List of email recipients and/or mobile phone numbers who will receive alerts
   - Internationalized & localized in 2 languages:
     - English (`en`)
     - French (`fr`)